XVIII (album)

-XVIII (18 in Roman numerals) is the sixth studio album by Eighteen Visions.
+XVIII (18 in Roman numerals) is the seventh studio album by Eighteen Visions.
 It was released on June 2, 2017.
 It is the band's first album in 11 years, following its breakup in 2007.
 It is also the band's first release on Rise Records.
 According to Metal Insider, the album sold 3,525 units in its first week and is the band's highest-charting effort to date.
 The album peaked at number 49 on the Billboard Top Current Albums chart.
 In a 2017 interview with LouderSound, James Hart stated that XVIII was the record he wanted to be remembered for, adding that the record really spoke for who the band is and who they always have been, and encompassed the sound that the band liked the most from each of its prior albums.